vanshik1216/SkillCraft-Tasks/README.md

-👕 Clothing Brand Landing Page
+👕 UrbandAura-Clothing Brand Landing Page

 A modern and responsive **Landing Page for a Clothing Brand** built using **HTML & CSS**.
 This project is part of my first task at **SkillCraft Technology**.